Parham-dev/ai-agent-cs/README.md

 - *More custom tools can be easily added to the registry*

 #### MCP Integration Tools ✅
+- **Shopify MCP Server** - Complete e-commerce toolkit (12 tools)
-- **Shopify Tools** - Product catalog, inventory, pricing, search
+  - Product management and search capabilities
+  - Inventory tracking and location management
+  - Store policies, pages, and marketing information
+  - Shipping, payment terms, and localization support
-- *Stripe and other platform tools coming soon*
+- *Stripe MCP Server and other platform integrations coming soon*

 ### Guardrails System ✅